arunx2/dashboards-lab/docs/ppl.md

   | fields order_id, customer_full_name, taxful_total_price
   ```

-- deduplicate based on customer order id.
+- Deduplicate based on customer order id.
 In this data set, we don't have duplicates
   you can try with email.
 It will keep the first document by default.
   you can have a list of fields as well.you can keep or ignore the empty
   values by setting `keepempty=true` (Default: false).
 It is possible to remove